Summer Safety Camp

-Students will learn and participate in hands-on activities during the Youth Summer Safety Camp:
+Students will learn and participate in the following hands-on activities during the camp:

 - Students will work side-by-side with Allegan Fire District firefighters to learn how to put out a fire safely.